mantidproject/mantid/dev-docs/source/MVPTutorial/MultipleViews.rst

             super().__init__(parent)

             self.window = QtWidgets.QMainWindow()
-            my_view = master_view.MasterView()
+            my_view = main_view.MainView()

             # set the view for the main window
             self.setCentralWidget(my_view)
             self.setWindowTitle("view tutorial")

 You may notice that this main does not incorporate the presenter.
-Now that we have embedded our two views into MasterView, Presenter should also be split in the same way.
+Now that we have embedded our two views into MainView, Presenter should also be split in the same way.